tmhung-nt/open-weather-map-auto/README.md

 *__NOTES__*
 1. The Dockerfile under __*docker/robot*__ folder is used to build python test runner.
 We don't have to build it manually, Docker Hub wil take care of it when there is a new commit to `master` branch, just need to pull it.
-2. If you're on Windows machine, you would need to run following commands on the project root folder to convert all `*.sh` files to use Unix EOL (LF) instead of Windows EOL (CRLF)
+2. If you're on Windows machine, you can run __*run-test-in-docker.bat*__ to execute the tests.
+However, please run following commands on the project root folder first to convert all `*.sh` files to use Unix EOL (LF) instead of Windows EOL (CRLF)
 ```
 git config core.autocrlf false
 git rm --cached -r .